Help Desk hours for Fall 2022

 The Spatial Sciences Institute encourages you to bring us your questions about maps, data visualization, spatial data acquisition, geospatial modeling, spatial sampling strategies, GIS, web mapping and applications, and related inquiries.

-We offer a drop-in Spatial Sciences Help Desk for all USC faculty, staff, and students two days a week: Mondays from 3:00 to 4:00 pm and Thursdays from 10:00 to 11:00 am.
+We offer a drop-in Spatial Sciences Help Desk for all USC faculty, staff, and students two hours a week.
 We’re located on the first floor of the Allan Hancock Foundation building in AHF 146.
 We offer professional guidance: we’ll discuss your project with you, answer questions, give feedback and suggestions, recommend data and software alternatives, and help you develop the framework for geospatial success.

 Faculty, staff and students are encouraged to drop by during these help desk hours and/or to leave a message at firstname.lastname@example.org to propose a date and time to meet with the USC Spatial professional staff.